rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

 Use the following example to display the IP address of a server and a load balancer, and to display the private SSH key generated in your template.

-To get a list of available attributes, see the [list of resource types](http://docs.openstack.org/developer/heat/template_guide/openstack.html)

 ```
 outputs:
   instance_ip: